 Think of not being Cyber Essentials certified like leaving your front door unlocked; you could go for years without a break-in, but it’s not something you’d risk!

-What do we have to do to get certified?
+What do we do to get certified?

 The process is simple.
 In short, it goes like this: